 - Small Business Administration’s Women-Owned Small Business Certification (WOSB) or

-To earn an EDWOSB designation, your business must also be owned by a woman or women who meet the following requirements:
+To earn an EDWOSB designation, your business must meet the above WOSB Federal Contract program requirements and the following:

 HUBZone program